 As well as working for GFS, Carla has worked in the charity sector and in volunteer management for over seven years.
 She also freelances as a playwright and script reader.
 When she’s not in the office, Carla enjoys watching fringe theatre and swimming in Hampstead Heath Ladies’ Pond.

 Hannah previously worked with Bail for Immigration Detainees and Refugee Action.
 Before moving into the charity sector, Hannah worked for several years in digital reputation management and intelligence.
 Hannah studied Philosophy at University of St Andrews and is now continuing her education at University of London with a Masters in Refugee Protection and Forced Migration Studies.
 Work and study leave little time for hobbies, but she is interested in human rights and social justice issues.

 Carolyn is a Central St Martins design graduate, at GFS she overseas processes and looks for creative ways to improve efficiency.
 Carolyn is a classically trained rider and owns a now retired dressage horse called Ambrose.
 She loves the outdoors and exploring the beautiful woodlands and commons around her home in rural Surrey.

-Alison supports the Marketing and Communications Manager and helps with general office admin.
+Alison supports the Marketing and Communications Manager and works on a number of marketing activities.
 She has previously worked in commercial marketing and specialises in digital comms.
 Having recently moved to London, Alison enjoys exploring the city and is slowly working her way through visiting all the different parks it has to offer.
 She also loves dogs and is a dog-walker in her spare time.